List of Canadian Hot 100 number-one singles of 2021

-Dua Lipa (pictured) earned her first number-one single with "Levitating", featuring DaBaby, which later ranked as the best-performing single of the year.
+Dua Lipa (pictured) earned her first number-one song with "Levitating", featuring DaBaby, which later ranked as the best-performing song of the year.

-This is a list of the Canadian Hot 100 number-one singles of 2021.
-The Canadian Hot 100 is a chart that ranks the best-performing singles of Canada.
-Its data, published by Billboard magazine and compiled by MRC Data, is based collectively on each single's weekly physical and digital sales, as well as airplay and streaming.
+This is a list of the Canadian Hot 100 number-one songs of 2021.
+The Canadian Hot 100 is a chart that ranks the best-performing songs of Canada.
+Its data, published by Billboard magazine and compiled by MRC Data, is based collectively on each song's weekly physical and digital sales, as well as airplay and streaming.

 Chart history

-Olivia Rodrigo (pictured) scored two number-one singles that both debuted at the top spot, "Drivers License" and "Good 4 U".
+Olivia Rodrigo (pictured) scored two number-one songs that both debuted at the top spot, "Drivers License" and "Good 4 U".

 Justin Bieber (pictured) became the act with the most Canadian Hot 100 number-one songs since the chart's inception in 2007, with thirteen, aided by "Peaches" and the Kid Laroi collaboration "Stay".

-"All Too Well (Taylor's Version)" by Taylor Swift (pictured) became her eighth number-one single and the longest song of all time to top the chart, at 10 minutes and 13 seconds.
+"All Too Well (Taylor's Version)" by Taylor Swift (pictured) became her eighth number-one song and the longest song of all time to top the chart, at 10 minutes and 13 seconds.